 Meanwhile, specialist HR and onboarding software such as Ciphr’s can help you deliver a better employee experience by engaging them with your organisation before their first day, and automatically porting their details into your central HR software.
 Read our explainer to find out if new hire onboarding software is right for you.

 Self-service HR software functionality can make a significant difference to the efficiency of L&D management, not least by imposing controls on the authorisation process through automated workflows.

 But the potential benefits extend beyond process control.
 Giving employees and line managers access to training libraries and course outlines via a learning management system (LMS) often improves the chances of matching real need to supply, ensuring better use of training budgets.

 Self-service HR software also makes it easier to connect training administration with performance reviews – tying together two disciplines that are closely associated in principle, but which can be poorly connected in practice.

 Manual performance management processes tend to be front-loaded; a training request may be triggered after an appraisal, for example, but administrative delays and high workloads may mean that development programmes are not implemented fully.
 Introducing an digital performance management system within your self-service HR software – one which enables you to log appraisal data and supporting information online, and set up automatic reminders for next steps – makes it more likely that line managers and staff alike will complete required actions.

 3. Holiday and absence management

-Self-service HR software makes it much easier for staff and managers to log, view and monitor sickness absence.
-This means absence data will be more accurate, which is crucial for managing long-term absence and putting in place appropriate wellbeing support and interventions for affected employees.
+Self-service HR software makes it much easier for staff and managers to log, view and monitor sickness absences.
+This means absence data will be more accurate, which is crucial for absence management and putting in place appropriate wellbeing support and interventions for affected employees.

 The self-service HR software will also enable employees to track and book their annual leave, and managers to approve holiday requests and see their team’s availability.